inet-framework/inet/showcases/visualizer/osg/earth/doc/index.rst

 Goals
 -----

-It is often desirable for simulations to have a real-world context.
-One way to achieve this is to place network nodes on a real world map.
+This showcase demonstrates adding a map in the simulation.
+Displaying a map in a network simulation provides a real-world context and can help to improve the visual appeal of the simulation.
+It also helps to place network nodes in a geographic context and allows the addition of objects, such as buildings.
 The map doesn't have any effect on the simulation, it only alters the visuals of the network.
-However, objects can be added to represent buildings, which can affect the simulation as obstacles to signal propagation.

-This showcase is about placing a map in the simulation.
 It contains three example configurations of increasing complexity, each demonstrating various features of the visualization.

 | INET version: ``4.0``